How to make an Ethernet cable

 Now, we are there!
 Suitable for up to 10GBASE-T.

 Providing up to 10 Gbit/s, category 6 cables are the fastest ones.
 Still no fiber connection, though.
 But cat6 cables are the fastest Ethernet cables you can make.

 You can see a comparison of the cable categories 3 to 7, which are used for Ethernet.

-The connector used for twisted pair Ethernet cables are called RJ45 connectors.
+The connector used for twisted-pair Ethernet cables is called RJ45 connectors.
 RJ45 is the common name, but they can also be referred to as 8 Position 8 Contact or 8P8C.